Arrigo Cervetto: Biography

 Born in Buenos Aires to working-class Italian parents, Cervetto returned to Savona during his childhood.
 During the 1943 strikes in northern Italy, he embraced anti-fascism and joined the Savona "Sguerso" Brigade in 1944, part of the Fumagalli Division, under the name "Stalin".
 He was wounded in combat and received a War Merit Cross.

 He joined the Italian Communist Party but left in 1946 in protest against its postwar policies.
 Cervetto turned to anarchism and co-founded the group "Neither God Nor Master".
 He collaborated with prominent anarchists like Pier Carlo Masini and Umberto Marzocchi, and contributed to publications like Volontà and Umanità Nova.

 In 1949, he wrote to Masini: "I didn’t believe Marxism, and especially Leninism, could be such a powerful weapon.
 Day by day I find in it nourishment for my ideas".

 The GAAP and Marxist Transition

 In 1950, Cervetto helped establish the Anarchist Groups of Proletarian Action (GAAP), pushing for a class-based interpretation of anarchism aligned with Marxist principles.
 He favored the concept of "liquidating the state" over its spontaneous extinction and drew from Antonio Gramsci’s historic bloc theory.

-After a temporary relocation to Argentina, he returned to Italy and further developed his theory of "indivisible imperialism", opposing the dual-camp logic of Cold War geopolitics.
+After a temporary relocation to Argentina, he returned to Italy and further developed his theory of "unitary imperialism", opposing the dual-camp logic of Cold War geopolitics.
 He rejected both Soviet and American imperialism as expressions of the same global capitalist system.